I'm so glad you found

 4.)
 Can you explain the breakdown of your classes?
 Are they individual lessons or groups of lessons?

-When you visit the Online Classes page you will see different UNITS.
-If you click on a unit you're interested in, a page will open that will explain what PROJECTS are included in that unit.
+When you visit the Online Classes page you will see different COURSES/UNITS.
+If you click on a COURSE you're interested in, a page will open that will explain what PROJECTS are included in that COURSE.
 Each Project is broken down into a series of short, step-by-step video LESSONS that walk your young artists through the process.

 5.)
 How long are the videos?